MARTeamWhale/MUPPET/README.md

 2) Add this new directory with all of its subfolders to your MATLAB path.
 ### Requirements

-The tool requires a few inputs to calculate the SNR values.
+The tool requires inputs to calculate the SNR values.
+These include:
   -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each specie's call type.
 This file has values for:
       - Species - The species of interest (e.g. Blue Whale)
       - Call Type - The call type (e.g. Tonal)